robMolloy/pi-guestbook/readme.md

 # Pi Guestbook

-An open-source solution to photobooth/guestbook for events & parties.
-It will be made of multiple services
+An open-source solution to photobooth/guestbook for events & parties, made up of multiple services

 ## Watch directory and print